 The minimum pipeline wall thickness shall be utilized for buoyancy analysis.
 Pipe manufactured as per API 5L standard can be manufactured with an allowable wall thickness tolerance.
 This implies that there might be minimal variation in the wall thickness.
 The minimum recorded wall thickness shall be utilized for buoyancy analysis.

 The below abbreviations shall be used in the document

 Generally, the steps for buoyancy analysis of a pipeline are enumerated in the under listed sections.

 2.1 Determination of Pipe Weight

-Standard weight of pipes can be obtained from various codes and standards depending on the pipe specification.
-Weight of pipes manufactured as per ASTM or API standards can be obtained from their respective standards..
+The standard weight of pipes can be obtained from various codes and standards depending on the pipe specification.
+Weight of pipes manufactured as per ASTM or API standards can be obtained from their respective standards.

-Conventionally pipes used in the oil and gas sector are cylindrical in shape, therefore the weight of pipe can be estimated using the formula below
+Conventionally pipes used in the oil and gas sector are cylindrical, therefore the weight of pipe can be estimated using the formula below

 2.2 Determination of External Corrosion Protection Coating Weight

-The weight of PE coating can be estimated using the formula below.
+The weight of the PE coating can be estimated using the formula below.